-For the purposes of Paragraph BC-8.9.8, a non-market price transaction is one where the price paid by the conventional bank licensee, or its customer, differs from the prevailing market price.
-With respect to transactions in financial instruments traded on the Bahrain Stock Exchange, licensees are reminded that in Bahrain the law prohibits off-market transactions.
+BC-8.9.9 For the purposes of Paragraph BC-8.9.8, a non-market price transaction is one where the price paid by the conventional bank licensee, or its customer, differs from the prevailing market price.
+With respect to transactions in financial instruments traded on a licensed exchange, licensees are reminded that in Bahrain the law prohibits off-market transactions.

-For the purposes of Paragraph BC-8.9.8, examples of improper purposes for transactions include:

-- The perpetration of a fraud; (a) - (b) The disguising or concealment of the nature of a transaction or of profits, losses or cash flows; - (c) Transactions which amount to market abuse; - (d) High-risk transactions under the Anti Money Laundering Regulations; and - "Window dressing", in particular around the year end, to disguise the true (e) financial position of the person concerned.
+- BC-8.9.10 For the purposes of Paragraph BC-8.9.8, examples of improper purposes for transactions include: - The perpetration of a fraud; - The disguising or concealment of the nature of a transaction or of profits, losses or cash flows; - Transactions which amount to market abuse; (c) - High-risk transactions under the Anti Money Laundering Regulations; and - "Window dressing", in particular around the year end, to disguise the true financial position of the person concerned.